Spanish Art Projects That Will Add Color and Fun to Your Classroom

 Give each of your students a piece of paper with a time on it.
-You can write it in Spanish and ask them to figure out what time it is, or do it the other way around.
-There is great scope for differentiation here, as you can give challenging times to very confident students and easier times to those who struggle.
+Write it in Spanish and ask them to say it in English or vice versa.
+You can give challenging times to very confident students and easier times to those who struggle.

 There are tons of great crafts that can be used in Spanish class too, for example:

-- Creating massive poster-style family trees
+• Creating big poster-style family trees

-- Filling your class with Spanish Christmas decorations
+• Filling your class with Spanish Christmas decorations

 Why Add Spanish Art Projects to Your Lessons